USS Berkeley: 1980s

 After a four-week leave and upkeep period, Berkeley resumed local operations out of San Diego.
 In addition to her usual training activities, however, the warship made several short indoctrination cruises for midshipmen.
 She also got underway in mid-July for a week of law enforcement operations with the United States Coast Guard.
 During these missions, which were intended to help interdict drug smuggling, the warship used surface-search radars and other equipment to spot small craft, which were then boarded by Coast Guard detachments.
 Although no drug seizures occurred, the warship did help the Coast Guard enforce maritime safety regulations.
 After returning to port on 23 July, Berkeley spent the rest of the year engaged in engineering inspections and exams.

 On 11 February 1991, the warship embarked on another Coast Guard law enforcement mission off Central America.
 Berkeley began counternarcotics patrols off Baja California in mid-February; and, save for a 22 February visit to Puerto Quetzal, Guatemala, there she remained for the next five weeks.
 Returning to San Diego on 8 April for maintenance, the guided-missile destroyer then set out on a two-week Coast Guard law enforcement patrol on the 26th.
 This was followed in mid-May by a gunnery and missile exercise.

 In early June, Berkeley departed San Diego and headed north to Oregon for the Portland Rose Festival, remaining there until 12 June.
 The warship returned to San Diego three days later and, over the next six weeks, conducted two midshipmen training cruises and another law enforcement patrol.
 In August and September, the guided-missile destroyer concentrated on refresher training and, in early October, she participated in underway training while in transit to San Francisco for "Fleet Week '91."
 Returning to San Diego on 25 October, the warship carried out a succession of engineering drills in the southern California operating area through November.
 Heading back to Portland on 2 December, Berkeley took part in the city's 50th anniversary commemoration of the bombing of Pearl Harbor.

 In light of the defense budget cutbacks following the end of the Cold War, the Navy made its 1990 decision to retire 54 ships.
 Thus, Berkeley was tapped for deactivation and eventual foreign transfer.
 Inactivated at San Diego on 1 May 1992, she spent the summer preparing for transfer to the Greek Navy.
 Berkeley was decommissioned at San Diego on 30 September 1992, and her name was struck from the Navy list on 1 October 1992.
-She was transferred to the Hellenic Navy that same day and served as Themistoklis (D221).Berkeley received 11 battle stars for Vietnam service.
+She was transferred to the Hellenic Navy that same day and served as Themistoklis (D221).

-Commanding officers

-Hellenic Navy operational historyBerkeley was sold to Greece on 1 October 1992, and renamed Themistoklis (D221), after Themistocles.
+Berkeley received 11 battle stars for Vietnam service.

+Hellenic Navy operational history

+USS Berkeley (DDG-15), after serving in the U.S. Navy, was transferred to the Hellenic Navy on September 30, 1992, and was recommissioned as HS Themistoklis (D221).
+It served until it was decommissioned on February 18, 2002.
+The ship participated in multiple international exercises and NATO operations.
+Ultimately, it was sold for scrap in 2004.